 Tip #4: Network

 Social Media offers a great platform to connect with influencers.
-By connecting with influencers and sharing their content, you can get them to reciprocate.
+By connecting with influencers and sharing their high quality content, you can get them to reciprocate.
 If your offering is remarkable, you’ll be surprised with the exposure influencers can get you.